 Depending on the size of your contact prints you will need four trays that will handle your paper.
-For example I use my 8×10 trays when developing 5×7 prints and below.
-Trays area typically made a little bit larger than their reference name so technically if you were very close on space you could probably use 5×7 trays to develop prints up to 5×7 in size.
+For example, I use my 8×10 trays when developing 5×7 prints and below.
+Trays are typically made a little bit larger than their reference name so technically if you were very close on space you could probably use 5×7 trays to develop prints up to 5×7 in size.

 You should be able to find these trays and safelight used on your local Craigslist, on e-Bay or usually new at your local photography store.
 You could go to any of the online retailers such as B & H, Calumet or Freestyle Photographic Supplies as well.

 Now that you have a dark room, a safelight, and processing trays you will need to get the required chemicals, a way to store them and of course your paper and a light source.

 I will tell you the standard chemicals that I use in my darkroom.
 There are many other choices so don’t be afraid to explore and use something else.

 For your developer, stop bath and fixer you will need photographic containers or jugs to store them in after mixing them up.
 If you are on a super tight budget you could use old plastic milk jugs but I don’t recommend that unless you have no other option.
 You will need some type of graduate so you know how much chemical to mix.
 I use my 1-liter graduate the most but any size can technically work.
 Next, you will need the actual chemicals.
 I use Kodak Dektol as my developer, Ilford Stop Bath, and Kodak Fixer.
 For water, I just use my tap water from my local water supply.